 Myth # 2 Childhood Asthma disappears with age

-Fact: Asthma is a life-long condition which gets better managed with age.
+Fact: Asthma is a life-long condition that gets better managed with age.

 Myth # 3 Asthma patients should not indulge in exercising